-Upon review of the facts and circumstances, the Board finds and concludes that the Applicant is not entitled to relief from the requirements of Schedule 32.1
+Upon review of the facts and circumstances, the Board finds and concludes that the Applicants are not entitled to full relief from the requirements of Schedule 32.1.
+Though the Board finds that all standards are satisfied with respect to Applicants' request for a variance from the front setback requirements, the Board does not find them entitled to relief from the requested side yard setback.